History of Dagestan: Sassanid Persian rule and Khazar invasions of 6th CE

-Arab invasions of 7th-8th CE
+Arab conquest of 7th-8th CE

-Dagestan passed from Iranian to Arab rule following the Muslim conquest of Persia.
+Southern Dagestan passed from Iranian to Arab rule following the Muslim conquest of Persia.
 This period is known by a 150 years of war that peoples of the northeastern Caucasus region fought between Arabs and Khazars.
 In 643, during the reign of caliph Umar ibn Khattab, Arab armies led by Abd al-Rahman ibn Rabi captured Derbent and the neighboring territories.
 In 652 Abd al-Rahman ibn Rabi was killed during the siege of Khazar city of Balanjar.
 In 662 the Khazars invaded Dagestan.
 In 698 Muhammad ibn Marwan, brother of caliph Abd al-Malik ibn Marwan, captured Derbent.
 In 705 Maslamah ibn Abd al-Malik, brother of caliph Al-Walid I, once again took over Derbent.

 In 722, caliph Yazid II sent warlord al-Djarrah al-Hakami to defend the fortress of Derbent.
 Historian Al-Tabari recounts the campaigns of al-Djarrah thus: "Arabs defeating Khazars in southern Dagestan moved to the mountains of Dagestan, overcame the resistance of the people of Khamzin and Gumik, and in punitive expeditions ransacked Kaitag and Tabasaran for refusal to accept their authority."

 Historian Balami writes that in 723 the warlord al-Djarrah "called one of his close commanders, gave him three thousand warriors and said to him, "Go to Kaitag, destroy there everything that you will meet on your way, fight everyone who will show you resistance and come back to me before the sunrise."
 In 723, Arab forces under the command of al-Djarrah moved through the territory of Dagestan and captured Balanjar.
 In 730 al-Djarrah was killed in the battle of Marj Ardabil.

 In 730–731, Maslamah ibn Abd al-Malik, brother of caliph Hisham ibn Abd al-Malik, "fortified Derbent in the best possible way" by building seven iron gates, "and marched with his army to Kumukh".
 In 732, Marwan Ibn Muhammad, cousin of caliph Hisham, overcame powerful fortresses of mountainous Dagestan, forcing them to pay tribute.
 Ibn Hayyat, Iranian author of the ninth century, says that after the capture of "Gumik" and "Khunzakh," Marwan "went away from there, and entered the land of Tumen."
 According to Al-Balazuri, Marwan led an army of 120,000 into Khazar possessions.
 The Khazar army endured a series of defeats.
 Marwan captured the city of Samandar.
 In 797 the Khazars carried out an invasion of Dagestan.

 Mongol rule

-The Mongols raided the lands in 1221-1222 then conquered Derbent and the surrounding area from 1236-1239 during the invasions of Georgia and Durdzuketia.
+The Mongols raided the lands in 1221-1222 then conquered Derbent and the surrounding area from 1236 to 1239 during the invasions of Georgia and Durdzuketia.